Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Combinatorial background

 For example, if $h=9$ and $\la=(15,11,5,4,2,1)$, the \abd for $\la$ is as follows.

-Here we have used a convention we shall apply throughout the paper: whenever we show an \abd (or just a portion of an \abd consisting of certain chosen runners), all positions above those shown are occupied, and all positions below those shown are unoccupied.
+Here we have used a convention we shall apply throughout the paper: whenever we show an \abd (or just a portion of an \abd consisting of certain chosen runners), all positions above those shown are understood to be occupied, and all positions below those shown are understood to be unoccupied.

 We shall also occasionally consider the abacus display of a partition which is $h$-strict but not strict.
 In this case, if a part $ah$ occurs $t$ times in $\la$, we regard the abacus as having $t$ beads at position $ah$, and $t$ empty spaces at position $-ah$; we depict this by labelling the bead at position $ah$ and the empty space at position $-ah$ with the integer $t$.